 I love my local Goodwill store.
 It’s where I de-stash things when I purge my house.
 Of course, I only donate clean and unbroken items but more often then not, I find things that are slightly dented, worn, and torn.
 I cringe when I see the ‘quality’ of items that people donate but that’s ok because that’s what I buy to repurpose to make things with…like a Tic Tac Toe board game.

-The game pieces were easy but short of buying a piece of sheet metal, cutting it and covering it myself, I didn’t know how to make the board.
-I contacted someone who made magnetic message boards and I could have used her already made, primed, and painted perfect boards.
-But that would go against my principle of reusing materials and repurposing them.
+The board was a bit tricky since short of buying a piece of sheet metal, cutting it and covering it myself, I had to figure out what type of metal surface I can use to make the magnets stick.
+I could have used already made, primed, and painted perfect magnet board but that would go against my principle of reusing materials and repurposing them.
 So, I was on a mission to find a reclaimable sheet metal that can become the “board” part of the board game but I was stuck.

 Sometimes, it’s the totally unexpected places where you’ll find that diamond in the rough.
-While dropping something off at a Goodwill store in the neighborhood, I spotted this slightly dented but clean white tin can with little green and red flowers painted on the outside, tossed up on a table.
-It was a perfect size for my board and it was in perfect condition for my purpose.
+While dropping something off at a Goodwill store in the neighborhood, I spotted a slightly dented but tin can with a lid tossed up on a table.
+It was a perfect size for my board and it was in almost perfect condition!
 You know my philosophy of repurposing a material only if it’s not so perfect in entirety.
 In fact, I wouldn’t buy something that’s perfectly fine only to turn it into something else for sake of repurposing.
 In my opinion, it’s not recycling, when someone else could have used it as a whole item.
 That’s being irresponsible.
 Sorry, I digress…back to the tin can.